 It is awesome to find your fitness passion, whether it’s indoor cycling, Zumba, barre classes, or running.
 But if that’s all you do, you are just going to get very good at it…but anybody changes you were making will drop off.
 “If you want what you don’t have, you have to do what you do not already do”, simple!

 You are not challenging yourself enough

-The truth like we just stated above is that your body adapts quickly to the same routine, including marathon steady-state sessions on the elliptical or long even-keeled runs in the park.
-Instead, try mixing it up with a different form of cardio, running or high-intensity interval training.
+The truth as we just stated above is that your body adapts quickly to the same routine, including marathon steady-state sessions on the elliptical or long even-keeled runs in the park.
+Instead, try mixing it up with a different form of cardio, running, or high-intensity interval training.
 Plus girl, the heavyweight tip of the day… you have to lift heavy!